Washington Sundar: IPL career

 In 2017, he was selected by Rising Pune Supergiants as a replacement for Ravichandran Ashwin.
 He made his Twenty20 debut in the 2017 Indian Premier League on 22 April 2017.
 He had received the Player of the Match award in the first qualifier played between Mumbai Indians and Pune Supergiants, in which he took 3 wickets for 16 runs.

 In January 2018, he was bought by the Royal Challengers Bangalore in the 2018 IPL auction.
 In October the same year, he was named in India C's squad for the 2018–19 Deodhar Trophy.

 In the 2022 IPL Auction, Sundar was bought by the Sunrisers Hyderabad for ₹8.75 crores.

 In August 2022, Sundar played for Lancashire County Cricket Club in the Royal London One-Day Cup and the County Championship.
 He claimed a five-wicket haul in his debut match against Northamptonshire County Cricket Club.

-In the IPL 2025 auction, In the IPL 2025 auction, Washington Sundar was acquired by Gujarat Titans for ₹3.2 crore.
+In the IPL 2025 auction, Washington Sundar was acquired by Gujarat Titans for ₹3.2 crore.